Unofficial Historical Website for the Palace Hotel, San Francisco.

 Manufactured May 7th, 1949, missing the original San Francisco phone book inside, but it retains 3 pages front and back of various advertisements and names of companies that supplied the Palace Hotel with various goods and services.

 Silver butter dish / knife rest stamped with the Palace Hotel logo.
 Made by Gorham and dated 1909, this was made for the hotel's grand reopening and was part of the gold service china settings.
-The Palace released the above photo of its 1927 Gold Service settings on display with the 1909 silver.
+The Palace released the further up photo of its 1927 Gold Service settings on display with the 1909 silver.
 The same trays can be seen in the image.

 Two porcelain Sheraton Palace bud vases.
 Gold PH logo on the front, Sheraton Palace and phone number on the back.